ianmkinney/mck-mv-final-portfolio/durable_projects/README.md

 During my time at McKinsey & Coompany, I deilvered value through improvements and added funcitonality in existing McKinsey codebases.
 This document is a broad overview of my contributions to the firm's services without revealing any propietary information.

-Because of the sensitive nature of the Firm's codebases and the restrictions placed on us being Firm members, I will avoid using any code snippets and rely just
+Because of the sensitive nature of the Firm's codebases and the restrictions placed on us being Firm members, I will avoid using any code snippets and rely just on explanation.